-When you give someone a gift, you -- not the person you give it to -- may be liable for the federal gift tax.
-It’s imposed on the giver, not the receiver.
-But the system is set up so that very few people end up paying the tax.
-It’s geared toward wealthy individuals who have extensive property to give away.
+When you give someone a gift, you may be liable for the federal gift tax.
+This tax is unique in that it is imposed on the giver rather than the receiver.
+However, the system has been devised in such a way so that very few people end up paying the tax.
+It is typically geared toward wealthy individuals who have extensive property to give away.

 Definition of a Gift